Chapter 1: The Architecture of Curiosity

 Reflection Questions

 Reframing Resistance: Many students approach research methods with apprehension.
 After reading this chapter, has your perception shifted?
-Do you see connections between research and skills you already possess—storytelling, critical thinking, detective work?
+Do you see connections between research and skills you already possess, such as storytelling, critical thinking, or detective work?

 The Role of Anecdote: Think about claims you’ve made or heard recently: “TikTok is destroying attention spans,” “Streaming has killed album-oriented music,” “Podcasts are the future of news.”
 Are these based on anecdotes or data?
 How would you test them systematically?